earthly/website/blog/_posts/2021-09-28-pull-through-cache.md

 ### Other Small Tweaks

-Because we were _already_ adding many configuration options... what were a few more?
-Here are the other tweaks we added:
+Because I was _already_ adding many configuration options... what were a few more?
+Here are the other tweaks I added:

-A storage healthcheck (in case we start to run out of space, or other VPC weirdness happens):
+A storage healthcheck (in case the cache starts to run out of space, or other VPC weirdness happens):

 ```yaml
 health: